-SYSTEMATIC FINANCIAL MANAGEMENT, LP Rolling Five Year VAM vs. Russell 1000 Value
+SYSTEMATIC FINANCIAL MANAGEMENT, LP

 Systematic outperformed the benchmark for the quarter and underperformed for the year.
 Stock selection in Consumer Discretionary and an underweight to Utilities helped the quarterly return.
 For the year, stock selection in Materials & Processing, Technology, and Energy was the largest detractor to performance.